 3D Compositing, animation and video tracking/stabilization.

 Blender is an incredibly fully-featured beast of a software suite that does everything from game design, 3D printing, to video editing and animation.
-I mostly use it for video stabilization and tracking, so that I can fix shots, insert titles, or cover moving elements in a video.
+I mostly use it for video stabilization and tracking, so that I can fix shots, insert titles, or cover moving elements in a video, and I’m getting to grips with the amazing new 2D animation tool, Grease Pencil.
 I’ve still got a lot more exploring to do in the world of Blender, at this stage other people can do a lot more with it than I can!

 GNU Image Manipulation Program